Mormons & Baptists, Part Two

 If the wider Christian church adopted this one practice, it would revolutionize our churches.
 Whatever your family looks like, the pace of life and the attractions of our culture seek to pull it apart.
 If you only take one thing away from this peek at Mormon practices, I encourage all of us to adopt something like this family home evening.
 (I can see from here my two teenaged boys: one is rolling his eyes; the other has a shoot-me-now look.)

-Mormons also tithe, something many of you do as well; that is, they give one tenth of their income to the church.
+Mormons also tithe, something many of you do as well; that is, they give one-tenth of their income to the church, and this can be done easily by using a church giving app.
 This money goes to the national church in Salt Lake City, which provides them with their operating expenses.
 The tithe may be on one’s gross or one’s net, but a tithe is required.
 They don’t pass the plate; a title is mailed to the bishop if it doesn’t have cash or to the financial clerk.
 Mormons believe that tithing is God’s Plan B, a first step in learning to live Plan A, which they call the Law of Consecration.
 Since their giving goes to the national church, this gives them little room for giving outside the church

 Mormons tithe their time too, which is the basis for the mission that young adults go on between the ages of 19-25 for 2 years.
 Two Mormon missionaries were here last night, one from Idaho, the other from Las Vegas.
 They can be assigned anywhere, and they speak to people about their beliefs.
 It’s a time for LDS young adults to decide what they believe and why.